iammeliaskhan/record-book/README.md

 ## Contributing
 Contributions are always welcome!
 If you want to contribute to this project, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes and commit them with descriptive messages.
+3. Make your changes and commit them with descriptive messages.
-4.Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-5.Submit a pull request.
+5. Submit a pull request.